6 Real-Life Mad Scientists with Peculiar Habits and Mental Disorders

 - William Buckland

-William Buckland is remembered as the first man to write the full description of the megalosaurus, a fossilized dinosaur.
+A list of real-life mad scientists with peculiar habits would be incomplete if William Buckland is not included.
+He is remembered as the first man to write the full description of the megalosaurus, a fossilized dinosaur.
 However, this accomplishment is often overshadowed by Buckland’s more peculiar habits.

 It is reported that he had a taste for peculiar things and could eat ANYTHING, including puppies, mice on toast, bat urine, as well as roast hedgehogs.
 Apparently, William Buckland’s ultimate goal was to taste every animal in existence.
 Crazy, right?

-There is also a story that Buckland ate the mummified heart of the French king, King Louis XIV.
 The heart was passed to him during dinner with the Harcourt family in 1848 when he said, “I have eaten many strange things, but I have never eaten the heart of a king before.”
-He then ate it, and thus, William Buckland became ‘The man who ate a king’s heart.’
+He then ate it, and thus, William Buckland became known as ‘The man who ate a king’s heart.’

 - Jack Parsons